Last Updated for: Istio 1.25.

 Istio offers a variety of different installation options.

-• Istioctl install: ✅ Adopt if needed ✅
+• Istioctl install: ✅ Adopt ✅

-• Helm install: ✅ Adopt if needed ✅
+• Helm install: ✅ Adopt ✅

 Istioctl and Helm are roughly equivalent in stability; use whichever fits best in your environment.
 Helm tends to integrate much better with other tooling like Terraform, ArgoCD, etc, so is a reasonable first choice.
 The Istio Operator (not to be confused with the IstioOperator API passed in to istioctl install), is an extremely bad option.
-Do not use it under any circumstances.
-More discussion on operators here.

 • Multi-cluster: ⚠️ Adopt with caution ⚠️